mirage/mirage-www/tmpl/blog/qubes-target.md

 When I got a new laptop in early 2016, I decided to try out this [QubesOS](https://qubesos.org) all the cool kids were talking about.
 QubesOS also runs a hypervisor, but it nicely supports running multiple virtual machines for typical user tasks, like looking at cat photos with a web browser, viewing a PDF, listening to music, or patching MirageOS.
 QubesOS also uses Xen, which means we should be able to even *run* our MirageOS unikernels on it... right?

 The answer is [yes, after a fashion](http://roscidus.com/blog/blog/2016/01/01/a-unikernel-firewall-for-qubesos/).
 Thomas Leonard did the hard work of writing [mirage-qubes](https://github.com/mirage/mirage-qubes), a library that interfaces nicely with the QubesOS management layer and allows MirageOS unikernels to boot, configure themselves, and run as managed by the Qubes management system.
-That solution is nice for generating a unikernel once that you're going to run all the time, as part of QubesOS itself, but building a unikernel that will boot and run on QubesOS requires QubesOS-specific code in the unikernel itself.
+That solution is nice for generating, once, a unikernel that you're going to run all the time under QubesOS, but building a unikernel that will boot and run on QubesOS requires QubesOS-specific code in the unikernel itself.
 It's very unfriendly for testing generic unikernels, and as the release manager for Mirage 3, I wanted to do that pretty much all the time.

 The command-line `mirage` utility was made to automatically build programs against libraries that are specific to a target only when the user has asked to build for that target, which is the exact problem we have!
 So let's try to get to `mirage configure -t qubes`.